Search Menu

 • Anaphylactic reaction

 One of the side effects of Benadryl is drowsiness, which can help to calm anxious dogs.
 Diphenhydramine may help relieve symptoms of mild-to-moderate travel anxiety in pets.
-It also may help relieve motion sickness.
+It also may help relieve motion sickness in dogs.
 Although Benadryl may sometimes relieve anxiety, it’s best to talk to your veterinarian or an animal behaviorist to determine and treat what’s causing the anxiety.

 Bloodhound puppy scratching himself in a field of dandelions.